Independent Research Organisation platforms

-We are inviting proposals for the He Ara Whakahihiko Capability Fund Rangapū Rangahau funding mechanism.
+We are inviting proposals for the He Ara Whakahihiko Capability Fund - Rangapū Rangahau funding scheme.
 Rangapū Rangahau invests in work programmes that strengthen capability and networks by building new connections between Māori organisations and the science, innovation and technology system (SI&T).

 Crown copyright © 2026